 | Transports | stdio, SSE, Streamable HTTP |

 Docling is the enterprise-grade option, backed by IBM Research and now donated to the Linux Foundation’s Agentic AI Foundation.
-The core Docling library has 37,000+ stars and is described by Red Hat as “the number one open source repository for document intelligence.”
+The core Docling library has surged to 58,300 stars (+58% since March), making it the fastest-growing project in this category by far.
+It is described by Red Hat as “the number one open source repository for document intelligence.”

 Where MarkItDown converts everything to flat Markdown, Docling preserves document structure — it outputs DoclingDocument (structured JSON) that retains layout information, table structures, reading order, and document hierarchy.
 This matters for complex PDFs with multi-column layouts, nested tables, headers/footers, and mixed content.
 The MCP server can export to Markdown too, but the structured format is the differentiator.

-Key capabilities include: PDF conversion with advanced layout analysis (powered by IBM’s Granite-Docling-258M vision-language model), table structure recovery, OCR for scanned documents, document generation, and local caching for performance.
-The server also supports RAG integration with Milvus.
+Key capabilities include: PDF conversion with advanced layout analysis, table structure recovery, OCR for scanned documents, document generation, local caching for performance, and RAG integration with Milvus.
+The core library now also supports USPTO patent schemas, JATS articles, and XBRL financial reports.

 The weight is the trade-off.
 Docling requires more infrastructure than MarkItDown — the layout analysis models need compute resources, and the full pipeline is heavier.
-Twenty open issues and 9 contributors on the MCP server (vs. 508 stars) suggest the MCP layer is younger than the core library.
-The core Docling library is battle-tested; the MCP wrapper is still maturing.
+The MCP server layer (v1.3.4, last released January) hasn’t kept pace with the core library’s rapid iteration (v2.90.0, 13 MCP releases total).
+Twenty open issues on the MCP server suggest the wrapper is still maturing, even as the core library is battle-tested.

 Install via uvx: add the entry to your MCP client config with uvx docling-mcp-server.
 Supports Claude Desktop, LM Studio, and containerized deployments.